apache/cordova-docs/docs/en/edge/guide/platforms/android/plugin.md

 # Android Plugins

 Writing a plugin requires an understanding of the architecture of Cordova-Android.
 Cordova-Android consists of an Android WebView with hooks attached to it.
-These plugins are represented as class mappings in the config.xml file.
+These plugins are represented as class mappings in the `config.xml` file.

 A plugin consists of at least one Java class that extends the `CordovaPlugin` class.
 A plugin must override one of the `execute` methods from `CordovaPlugin`.
 As best practice, the plugin should handle `pause` and `resume` events, and any message passing between plugins.
-Plugins with long-running requests, background activity such as media payback, listeners, or internal state should implement the `onReset()` method as well.
-This method is run when the `WebView` navigates to a new page or refreshes, which reloads the JavaScript.
+Plugins with long-running requests, background activity such as media playback, listeners, or internal state should implement the `onReset()` method as well.
+It executeswhen the `WebView` navigates to a new page or refreshes, which reloads the JavaScript.

 ## Plugin Class Mapping